Exploring Existential Humanistic Therapy: Finding Meaning in Existence

 Existential humanistic theory acknowledges our potential for the suffering inherent to the human condition.
 Accordingly, the existential humanistic therapist encourages individuals to confront difficult emotions and existential dilemmas to foster personal transformation and a deeper understanding of oneself and one’s place in the universe.
 We accomplish this, according to the theory, first through awareness, and then with a blend of acceptance and coping mechanisms.

 Suffering is an integral part of our existence.
 We natural seek escape from the discomfort.
 We may run or avoid misfortune that painfully reminds of the reality of our existence.
 However, this approach invites a variety of maladaptive behaviors.
 We establish defense mechanisms that disguise reality, decorating fears with more palatable narratives.
 A better response may require willingness to confront mortality.
-Barry E. Wolfe wrote that “existential psychotherapy suggests that confronting one’s mortality is life affirming.”
-He continues, “it motivates personal agency and change rather than paralysis.
-It motivates one to develop a personally meaningful life” (2016, p.
-58).

 Meaningful Narratives Motivates Active Response

-Schneider explains that from the existential approach to life upheavals emerges “an increasing ability to shift from abject terror to growing wonder; from paralysis to intrigue about feelings, meanings, and implications of that paralysis for a different and more expansive life” (2014, p.
+Schneider explains that from the existential approach to life upheavals emerges “an increasing ability to shift from abject terror to growing wonder; from paralysis to intrigue about feelings, meanings, and implications of that paralysis for a different and more expansive life” (Schneider, 2014, p.
 72).
 In Spinoza terminology, in an existential perspective we view life suffering “under the aspect of eternity rather than from the personal and the mortal (Muzika,1990, p.
 92).

 The goal is not mystical explorations, clouded by altered states of consciousness, but honest contact with the reality of life; its joys and sufferings.
 We refer to this as authentic perception.
 Schopenhauer wrote “one way to achieve a more tranquil state of consciousness is through aesthetic perception” (Wicks, 2017).
 We achieve this by transcending normal judging and examination of the moment, moving from despair to a state of awe as realistic moments unfold in beauty and wonder.

-When we throw up our hands and give up, we become helpless.
 Rollo May suggests helplessness and emptiness are related.
-He wrote, “the experience of emptiness…generally comes from people’s feelings that they are powerless to do anything effective about their lives or the world they live in” (May, 2009).
+He wrote that the experience of emptiness generally “comes from people’s feelings that they are powerless to do anything effective about their lives or the world they live in” (May, 2009).
 One may surmise that existential therapy addresses this by addressing both lack of meaning and empowering the self to take action.

 Long and Short Term Solutions

-As briefly mentioned earlier, existential humanistic therapy is not a replacement for therapeutic treatment to acute symptoms happening in the moment.
-Bugental wrote, “the primary benefits of the brief therapies are reduction of specific symptoms in a relatively short time—a valuable and humane contribution.”
-Bugental continues, “the central goal of most short-term therapies is increased coping skill and better adjustment to one’s life” (1992).
+“The primary benefits of the brief therapies are reduction of specific symptoms in a relatively short timeโa valuable and humane contribution.
+The central goal of most short-term therapies is increased coping skill and better adjustment to one’s life” (Bugental, 1992).

-Coping skills are essential.
-However, coping just brings us to the staging ground where the ‘more’ may be experienced.
-Resolving symptoms in the moment through different therapies and medication may be necessary before we can engage in deeper explorations of meaning.
-Bugental explains, “by no means is the absence of distress the equivalent of, or even a path to, a more fulfilling life.”
-He continues to explain short term solutions, “while somewhat effective, can prove ineffective in the long run in eliminating the many ways that we curtail our capacity for greater aliveness.
-In helping to expand awareness, humanistic therapies enable patients to ‘culture’ and confront the most virulent self-limitations that infect and restrict their being fully alive”(Bugental, 1992).
+“By no means is the absence of distress the equivalent of, or even a path to, a more fulfilling life.
+While somewhat effective, can prove ineffective in the long run in eliminating the many ways that we curtail our capacity for greater aliveness.
+In helping to expand awareness, humanistic therapies enable patients to ‘culture’ and confront the most virulent self-limitations that infect and restrict their being fully alive” (Bugental, 1992).

 Perhaps, we may see it as short term therapy removes the thorn, and existential humanistic therapy treats the wound and promotes long term healing after the therapist stabilizes the immediate and critical symptoms and injuries.
 In effect, the doctor first stops the bleeding and only then can she address long term healing.